CNES/EleFits/doc/INSTALL.md

 ```

 This will install the the set of libraries in `<prefix>/lib`, headers in `<prefix>/include`, and executables in `<prefix>/bin`.
-The end-user library is named EleFitsFile, while the low-level API is named EleCfitsioWrapper.
+The end-user library is named EleFits, while the low-level API is named EleCfitsioWrapper.

 ## Configure a project to depend on EL_FitsIO